 The meeting hall was full.
-Savannah had noticed Lexa’s face in the crowd, presumably there to help them with her inside knowledge.
+Brynna had noticed Jineh’s face in the crowd, presumably there to help them with his inside knowledge.
 Cas was already standing beside the empty Elder’s platform, tall and elegant in his formal robes.
 He looked grumpier than usual for it.

-When the Elders finally filed in they looked just as exhausted as Savannah felt.
+When the Elders finally filed in they looked just as exhausted as Brynna felt.
 The seven of them took their seats, and then promptly called the meeting to order.
-They began to run through what they needed to discuss, Savannah slipping lower and lower in her seat as they rehashed the information that she already knew about.
+They began to run through what they needed to discuss, Brynna slipping lower and lower in her seat as they rehashed the information that she already knew about.

 “Will our troops get back here before the first wave of the Fire Nation army reaches our borders?” an Air Nation general asked.

 “That is looking increasingly unlikely,” and Elder said.
 The hall began to buzz at his words, and he waved a hand to silence them.
 “We should be able to hold them off, if only for a little while.
 We may lose some ground, but not much, before our troops get here.”

 “And what then?” one of Solana’s generals asked.
 “We cannot win, we do not have enough men.”

 “We can withstand a siege, for some time,” an Elder said.

 “And you do have us,” Solana said, motioning to herself and her fellow Head Shifters.
 “We may not be able to tip the scales, but we can surely help some.”